gershhub/discover-wm/README.md

 This project is a web audio application that performs concatenative synthesis for the Wandering Mind.
 At start, Discover loads in a json data file of 2d points corresponding to short audio clips.
 The short clips are accessed in the associated files by seeking to the index point indicated in the json, and mixed with a roll-off curve according to the listener position and an audible range parameter.

 The project was conceived by slow immediate LLC for our project the Wandering Mind.
-Original software development was led by [Nan Zhao](https://github.com/nandev/), in conversation with Gershon Dublon.
+Original software development was led by [Nan Zhao](https://github.com/nandev/), with input by Gershon Dublon.
 The project was forked and eventually spun off in March 2021 with substantial changes.
 As of summer 2021, the platform is in active use for artistic performances as well as for research purposes with the team at [DVIC](https://dvic.devinci.fr/).

 ## Running the application